vikdotdev/dotfiles/README.md

 ## Neovim
 ### Thing to do
+- think on how to utilize Telescope quickfix
+- remote / at the beginning of galaxyline
+- fix rest not working with multiline json
+- fix telescope git search to work recursively from cwd if not in git repository
+- add gg G to telescope previews if possible, or use less
 - add more autopairs
-- fix issues with autochdir or whatever with telescope search
 - think about blackhole register yanking a pasting (gy and gp shortcuts?)
+- or learn how to use registers
   <!-- vnoremap gp "_c<C-r><C-o>+<Esc> -->
-- improve ripgrep matching to be similar to DOOM * (with spaces)
 - custom buffer manager like bufkill in lua
 - when killing a buffer go to last visited buffer instead of the one higher on stack?
 - set alternate buffer alter killing a buffer